Trusted HOA Exterior Cleaning for

 Can HOA boards request phased cleaning instead of doing the entire property at once?

 Yes.
 Many communities prefer to start with the most visible or most heavily soiled areas and schedule the remaining sections later.
-This fits naturally into HOA budgeting and maintenance planning cycles and doesn't require the full scope to be completed in a single engagement.
+This fits naturally into HOA budgeting and maintenance planning cycles and does not require the full scope to be completed in a single engagement.

 Get a Custom HOA Exterior Cleaning Quote in Cincinnati Today!